How Asana’s digital team used work management to refresh our brand

 Keeping all the tasks related to the refresh in one master project created a central space for updates, status tracking, and clear communication.
 Then, to keep every team focused on their specific tasks while staying connected to the larger project, we turned to Asana’s multi-homing feature, which allowed each team to organize and track tasks in their own team projects without needing to duplicate them.

-For example, the reband’s project manager needed full visibility into every part of the project.
+For example, the rebrand’s project manager needed full visibility into every part of the project.
 Our partners on the engineering team, however, only needed visibility into the specific tasks related to their work.
 With multi-homing, the engineering team could add these tasks to their own projects, keeping their work organized, while those same tasks also remained visible in the master project.
 This kept everyone aligned and gave individual teams the flexibility to work how they wanted without duplicating efforts.

 “When it came to actually getting the work done, multi-homing was a game-changer,” says Rachel.
 “It let us stay connected and track progress without repeating work.”